Adding Detail with Built-Up Molding

-The final result looks like custom trim, but it's painless and affordable to make by combining stock profiles.
+The final result looks like custom window (or door) trim, but it's painless and affordable to make by combining stock profiles.

 When I’m asked for ideas to upgrade the interior of a house, the first thing I say is “Change the trim.”
 The dramatic difference that built-up trim makes easily justifies the extra cost.
 As a carpenter, installing an interesting three-piece casing is always more fun than working with boring old clamshell or colonial casing.
 Because it consists of multiple pieces, built-up trim is actually much more forgiving than single piece trim.
 One piece follows the window or door jamb, and a second follows the wall.
 Then a third piece joins the two, concealing any gaps.
 As my kids would say, sweet.

 A few companies offer architecturally correct built-up trim arrangements.
 But much the same effect can be achieved with a little imagination and some stock trim from a lumberyard or building supply store.
-To test trim combinations, make up small sections with all the details, as I’ve done in the top photo on the facing page.
+To test trim combinations, make up small sections with all the details, as I’ve done.

 Window trim starts with the stool